cheaderthecoder/5-Letter-words/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/cheaderthecoder/5-Letter-words)
 ![LICENSE](https://img.shields.io/github/license/cheaderthecoder/5-Letter-words)

-A collection of five-letter English words, available in both JSON and TXT formats, designed for seamless integration into your projects.
+A collection of five-letter English words, available in both JSON and TXT format, designed for seamless integration into your project(s).
 This repository offers an easily accessible list of five-letter words, ideal for word games, educational resources, and various other applications, with an extra c# script to convert txt to json thrown in 😉.

 ## Table of Contents